Adroiti/docs-for-code-review-tools/Pylint-no-init.md

 ## Description

-Used when a class has no __init__ method, neither its parent classes.
+Used when a class has no __init__ method, and neither does its parent classes.

 ## Further Reading